Newcoin-Foundation/newcoin.pools-js/README.md

 ## Documentation

-### RpcAapi
+### RpcApi

 Uses only native nodeos calls to chain api plugin.

 ### ActionGenerator

-Helper class to construct contract actions  which can be pushed on chain with eosjs.
+Helper class to construct contract actions which can be signed and pushed to chain with eosjs.

-Detailed information about each action can be found [here](https://github.com/pinknetworkx/atomicassets-contract/wiki/Actions)
+Detailed information about each action can be found [here](docs/actions.md).